 What does the perfect day at the park feel like?
 The kids burn off energy and engage their muscles, imaginations and social energies.
 You refresh yourself by being in a pleasant setting.
 Everyone returns home feeling better than before.
-The size or the fanciness of the facilities don’t matter so much as what happens when you get there.
+The size or the fanciness of the facilities doesn’t matter so much as what happens when you get there.

-But some parks are just more comfortable and inviting than others, so today we look at some of Seattle’s loveliest neighborhood parks.
-They aren’t the fanciest, the biggest or the most famous.
+But some parks are more comfortable and inviting than others, so today we look at some of Seattle’s loveliest neighborhood parks.
+They aren’t the fanciest, the biggest, or the most famous.
 (For a guide to those, try this story.)
 But people love these parks and return to them again and again.
 If your family’s schedule lands you in the right neighborhood on a nice afternoon, check them out.

 We’ve added less-trafficked alternatives, in case there’s a long wait for a spot on the climber.